Just show me the code

 AddHttpClientInstrumentation()

-Enables HTTP Instrumentation.
-App1 makes an HTTP request to App2, if we want to trace the HTTP call between these 2 apps we can do it simply by adding this extension method.
+This enables HTTP Instrumentation.
+App1 makes an HTTP request to App2.
+If we want to trace the HTTP call between these two apps, we can do it simply by adding this extension method.

 .AddSource(nameof(PublishMessageController))

-The AddSource method can be used to add a ActivitySource to the provider.
-Multiple AddSource can be called to add more than one span.
+The AddSource method can be used to add an ActivitySource to the provider.
+Multiple AddSource methods can be called to add more than one span.

-OpenTelemetry has many instrumentation libraries, but there is none available for RabbitMQ.
+OpenTelemetry has many instrumentation libraries, but none are available for RabbitMQ.
 To create a distributed transaction between two applications that communicate using RabbitMQ, we must implement it ourselves, using an Activity.

 SetResourceBuilder(ResourceBuilder.CreateDefault().AddService("App1"))